frontity/docs/docs/README.md

 Once you've followed the Quick Start Guide and have a working Frontity installation we'll show you how to [**connect Frontity up to your own WordPress site**](getting-started/connecting-to-wordpress.md) and also how to customise the menu to reflect the structure of your WordPress site.

+{% hint style="info" %}
+This could also be a good time to run through our brand new [step-by-step tutorial](https://tutorial.frontity.org/).
+{% endhint %}

 ## **CLI Commands**

 If you've followed our Getting Started section then you've already used the Frontity CLI to create your first Frontity project.
 The [**CLI Commands**](frontity-cli/) section is a reference guide to all the other CLI commands that you can use and that can help you during the life-cycle of your project.